Service Description and Terms

 for charges for the service up to the end of the notice period.

 15.2.
 If you cancel your Service before the end of your Minimum Contract Period, you will be required to pay the early termination charges as described in this service description.

 15.3.
 You authorise us to charge all termination fees, including, but not limited to, any early termination charges to your credit card or direct debit account on receipt of your termination notice.
-Such termination fees are set out at http://www.tpg.com.au/products_services/homephone_additionalprices.php for ADSL2+ with TPG Home Phone, http://www.tpg.com.au/small-office-home-office/additionalpricing.php for ADSL2+ with TPG Landline Rental and http://www.tpg.com.au/fttb/additional-pricing for FTTB service.
+Such termination fees are set out at http://www.tpg.com.au/products_services/homephone_additionalprices.php for ADSL2+ Home Bundle, http://www.tpg.com.au/small-office-home-office/additionalpricing.php for ADSL2+ with TPG Landline Rental and http://www.tpg.com.au/fttb/additional-pricing for FTTB service.

 15.4.
-Cancellation of a the Service will automatically terminate the supply of the IPTV Service.
+Cancellation of the Service will automatically terminate the supply of the IPTV Service.

 15.5.
 Fast transfer away from a Service may not be possible.
 In order to move to another DSL or telephony service provider, you may be required to cancel the Service and order a fresh service with the alternative provider.

 16.1.
 Virus filtering is performed on all email passing in or out of our email servers, and will

 not be disabled on individual accounts.
 Email messages detected with a virus are rejected immediately